InfraBlockchain/infrablockchain-antelope/contracts/yx.token/README.md

 1. token : the amount of token with the issuer(=token depository)
    * amount
    * issuer
-1. memo : the additional data set by the action caller
+1. memo : string less than or equal to 256 bytes

 ### inline actions and notifications of issue
 * Case 1.
 If the to account is different from the issuer, issue does the inline action for `transfer`.